robenkleene/collections/cards/music-theory.md

 - **In music theory, what is a quaver?** An eighth note
 - **In music theory, what is a crotchet?** A quarter note
+- **In music theory, what is the mnemonic for the treble clef lines?** Every good boy deserves fudge
+- **In music theory, what is the mnemonic for the treble clef spaces?** FACE
+- **In music theory, what is the mnemonic for the bass clef lines?** Good boys do fine always
+- **In music theory, what is the mnemonic for the bass clef spaces?** All cows eat grass

 ### Divisions